Installation¶

 - Custom CatalogSource — For disconnected or custom environments, create a

-CatalogSourcepointing to the operator index image
+CatalogSourcepointing to the operator index image - Direct manifest — For environments without OLM or for quick evaluation:

 For complete installation instructions, see the Kubernaut Operator Installation Guide.